-If you take too many MILIVIN OD tablets, you may feel drowsy, dizzy, confused and agitated.
-You make also have changes to your heart rhythm (fast, irregular heartbeat) and/or fainting which could be symptoms of a life-threatening condition known as Torsade de Pointes.
+If you take too many Avanza tablets, you may feel drowsy, dizzy, confused, and agitated.

+You may also have changes to your heart rhythm (fast, irregular heartbeat) and/or fainting which could be symptoms of a lifethreatening condition known as Torsade de Pointes.

-While you are taking it
+While you are taking Avanza